weizmann/Hallstatt/README.md

-# Hallstatt
+# Ramsau
-A quiet and beautiful village in the Salzkammergut, Austria.
+A quiet and beautiful town in Berchtesgaden, German.